 Videos of all sessions can be viewed here.

-Presented by the Office of the Vice President for Research; Consortium on Law and Values in Health, Environment & the Life Sciences; and Masonic Cancer Center, University of Minnesota
+Presented by the Office of the Vice President for Research; Consortium on Law and Values in Health, Environment & the Life Sciences; Masonic Cancer Center; and Clinical and Translational Science Institute, University of Minnesota.

-This conference is part of Research Ethics Week (March 4-8, 2019), during which the University of Minnesota focuses on professional development and best practices to ensure safety and integrity in research.
-To see a complete list of events being offered during Research Ethics Week, click here.
+This conference is part of Research Ethics Week (March 2-6, 2020), during which the University of Minnesota focuses on professional development and best practices to ensure safety and integrity in research.
+A complete list of Research Ethics Week events is available.

 Disclosure information is available here.